Things to do in Krakow

 Hotel Polski Pod Białym Orłem

-A boutique hotel located in a quite corner of Old Town near Planty Park.
-This 5-star Hotel is housed in a Renaissance building in Kraków’s Old Town.
+A boutique hotel located in a quiet corner of Old Town near Planty Park.
+This 5-star hotel is housed in a Renaissance building in Kraków’s Old Town.
 It features beautiful, historic interiors with a sauna and swimming pool housed in the vaulted cellars.

 Kazimierz: This is the Jewish Quarter which is a truly fascinating place to explore.
 Loads of great restaurants and the best place for those of us who love food as it is a trendy area for Polish craft beer and street food.

 Situated in a historic 15th-century building, this Hotel Eden in the heart of Kazimierz, Krakow’s old Jewish Quarter.
 It offers a mikveh (Jewish ritual bath), spa facilities and free Wi-Fi.